- Simple & flexible travel insurance for your next adventure.

 In recent weeks, protests have been bloody, with hundreds killed.
 Syria is in a dangerous and volatile position.
 Our advice is to not go to Syria under any circumstances.

 You might also like

 Egypt Protests - Travel Alert

 A "perfect storm" of events raised alarm bells for visitors to Egypt from 15th November 2013.

 Is It Safe To Visit Red Sea Resorts?

 In mid-August 2013 several countries changed their travel warnings for Egypt following the spread of civil unrest to the Red Sea resort of Hurghada.
 A protest in the area, but well away from tourist precincts, led to the death of one person.

 Cairo/Egypt Travel Alert

-Renewed violent clashes between protesters and police has lead to a state of emergency being declared.
+15th August 2013: Renewed violent clashes between protesters and police has led to a state of emergency being declared.